-- a. develop policies based on East Sussex County Council's guidance documents for their curriculum specialist area; - b. update colleagues within the school on any change in practice; - c. issue safety guidance for their curriculum specialist area; - d. carry out risk assessments for their curriculum specialist areas; - e. follow safe working procedures personally; - f. ensure equipment, including personal protection equipment, is maintained in a safe condition and that substances hazardous to health are stored in a safe place; - g. give adequate safety information in lessons as required; - h. ensure that special working procedures, protective clothing and equipment, etc., are provided and used where necessary; - i. attend to general tidiness in the work area; - j. ensure that clear instructions and warnings are given, to students, verbally and in writing as often as necessary; - k. report defects and make recommendations to the Headteacher where necessary; - I. ensure all accidents within the area of responsibility are recorded in line with the school policy.
+- 1. develop policies based on East Sussex County Council's guidance documents for their curriculum specialist area; - 2. update colleagues within the school on any change in practice; - 3. issue safety guidance for their curriculum specialist area; - 4. carry out risk assessments for their curriculum specialist areas; - 5. ensure that risk assessments are referenced as part of the lesson planning process; - 6. ensure that risk assessments are appropriate for the activity and pupil group.
+Any amendments should be recorded as part of a specific risk assessment - 7. follow safe working procedures personally; - 8. ensure equipment, including personal protection equipment, is maintained in a safe condition and that substances hazardous to health are stored in a safe place; - 9. give adequate safety information in lessons as required; - 10. ensure that special working procedures, protective clothing and equipment, etc., are provided and used where necessary; - 11. attend to general tidiness in the work area; - 12. ensure that clear instructions and warnings are given, to students, verbally and in writing as often as necessary; - 13. report defects and make recommendations to the Headteacher where necessary; - 14. ensure all accidents within the area of responsibility are recorded in line with the school policy.